Steps in Submitting a ToR (Terms of Reference.)

 e Final ToR

-Comments on the draft ToR are sent to the proponent any issues that are raised by revising the draft and/or responding to comments.
+Comments on the draft ToR are sent to the proponent and the proponent seeks to resolve any issues that are raised by revising the draft and/or responding to comments.
 These comments and responses will be included in the Record of Consultation that is submitted with the final ToR.